 - Detached retina, which can cause blindness

-- Glaucoma, irreversible vision-loss that begins by affecting your peripheral (side) vision first
+- Glaucoma, which can cause vision loss that begins by affecting your peripheral (side) vision

-- Macular retinal disease threatens vision, caused by the eye stretching over time
+- Myopia macular degeneration, which can threaten your vision and is caused by the eye stretching over time

 Advancements in Optometry